 “Do not put a conjunction at the beginning of a sentence” is a rule that many learners of English say they were given at school.
 The rule, however, is too broad: sometimes you can start a sentence with a conjunction, and sometimes you cannot.
 I want to try and explain this.

-To appreciate the physical linking that conjunctions create, consider these conjunction-containing statements:
+To appreciate how a conjunction necessitates the involvement of an extra verb, consider these conjunction-containing statements:

 (a) After one falls asleep, …

 (b) One falls asleep and …